 Do homeowners insurance companies offer discounts?

 Yes, many home insurance companies offer discounts.
-Many things could qualify you for a discount, including living near a fire hydrant, having fire sprinklers, installing a home security system, flood sensor, or wind-resistant shutters, and more.
+Many things could qualify you for a discount, including living near a fire hydrant, having fire sprinklers, installing a home security system, flood sensors, wind-resistant shutters, and more.
 Call your insurance company to learn about discounts you qualify for.

 Is homeowners insurance required?